Building Applications

 npm ci

-.
-So, when you update the version, run npm install from the command line to update thepackage-lock.json
+Newly created CAP Java projects maintain the@sap/cds-dkwith a specific version as a devDependency inpackage.json.
+So, when you update the version, run npm install from the command line to update thepackage-lock.json.npm ciwill then install the updated version of@sap/cds-dk.Goal

 install-cdsdk

-.
+Older CAP Java projects that use theinstall-cdsdkgoal of thecds-maven-plugindon't update@sap/cds-dk.
 By default, the goal skips the installation if it's already installed.
-To update the@sap/cds-dk
+To update the@sap/cds-dkversion:Specify a newer version of

-in your pom.xml file.Execute
+@sap/cds-dkin your pom.xml file.Execute

 Recommendation

-This should be done regularly to get the latest bugfixes, but at least with every major update of @sap/cds-dk
+This should be done regularly to get the latest bugfixes, but at least with every major update of @sap/cds-dk.

 Using a Global cds-dk

-tools and install them locally within the project.
+By default, the build is configured to download a Node.js runtime and the @sap/cds-dk tools and install them locally within the project.
 This step makes the build self-contained, but the build also takes more time.
-You can omit these steps and speed up the Maven build, using the Maven profile cdsdk-global
+You can omit these steps and speed up the Maven build, using the Maven profile cdsdk-global.

 Prerequisites:

-is globally installed.- Node.js installation is available in current PATH environment.
+@sap/cds-dkis globally installed.- Node.js installation is available in current PATH environment.

-If these prerequisites are met, you can use the profile cdsdk-global
+If these prerequisites are met, you can use the profile cdsdk-global by executing:

 mvn spring-boot:run -P cdsdk-global